Creating a Safe Home: Childproofing Railings

-Railings with gaps wider than 3 inches do not meet safety standards because a child’s head or body can fit through, leading to falls or entrapment.
+Railings with gaps wider than 3 inches do not meet safety standards.
+A child’s head or body can fit through these gaps, leading to falls or entrapment.
 This is especially dangerous on balconies or decks several feet above the ground.

 Horizontal crossbeams or rails create footholds that children can use to climb.
 This increases the risk of falling from heights, which can cause serious injuries or worse.